2qx/awesome-bitcoin-cash/README.md

 📤 [A shareable link](https://2qx.github.io/awesome-bitcoin-cash/)

-Bitcoin Cash is a cryptocurrency forked from the BTC chain aimed at scaling to be an electronic peer-to-peer system for the world.
+Bitcoin Cash (BCH) is a cryptocurrency forked from the BTC chain aimed at scaling to be an electronic peer-to-peer system for the world.

 # Whitepaper